THE KILLING -

 I will discuss the artist/gangster portion of the conversation in the section when Johnny finds the keys to his luggage don't work.

-Oh, yeah, mustn't forget to mention that when Johnny enters the chess club we believe we are seeing him directly, when instead we soon realize we are seeing his reflection in a mirror.
+When Johnny enters the chess club we believe we are seeing him directly, when instead we soon realize we are seeing his reflection in a mirror.
 But then it was already bizarre that "Academy of Chess and Checkers" would be printed on the inside of the door.
 That was enough to signal this would be a mirror shot and that if we were viewing Johnny directly we would have seen "Academy of Chess and Checkers" in reverse.

 The mirror shot is more than just artistic.
-By way of it we could get into talking about Kubrick and his flipped shots, which goes hand in hand with his interest in doubles from Day of the Fight on.
-But I discuss this in great detail elsewhere in these analyses numerous times.
+By way of it we could get into talking about Kubrick and his flipped shots, which are another representation of his interest in doubles.

-Johnny is next at Nikki's gun range, and that scene also opens with a flip.
+Johnny next visits Nikki's gun range, and that scene also opens with a flip.
 Nikki's death occurs at 4:24 and I suspect that this is part of these flips and reversals.
 Revolutions.
 Remember that the chess club upon which this one is based is on 42nd street.

 116 MLS 3 G-men targets.
 Gunfire.
 (32:50)